wethod/learning-center-source/content/alerts/index.md

 ### Unsent Order

-This alert is shown to the project manager who has created the orders which need to be sent.
+This alert is shown to the project manager who has created the order which need to be sent.

 *How to solve it?* Just send all the waiting orders.

+### Unsent Invoice

+This alert is shown to the project manager who has created the invoice which need to be sent.

+*How to solve it?* Just send all the waiting invoices.

 ### Expiring Opportunity